mar10/stressor/README.md

 Stressor can be used for testing, benchmarking, load testing, or to generate test data.
-Stressor comes with prebuilt activities for HTTP-request and more, and can be extended by custom activity-plugins.
+It comes with prebuilt activities for HTTP-request and more, and can be extended by custom activity-plugins.

 Test scripts can be defined as text files, using a special syntax, that is then